stevecrafted/Orienta/readme.md

-# HIRION
+# Orienta

 ## Project Overview
-HIRION is a platform designed to **facilitate job and training search** for people seeking new professional opportunities.
+Orienta is a platform designed to **facilitate job and training search** for people seeking new professional opportunities.
 The platform also enables structured management and sharing of candidate profiles, optimized for recruiters.

 The solution is composed of several core features: